Nematic ferromagnetism on the Lieb lattice

 Within the NFM phase, the $C_4$ rotational symmetry is spontaneous broken down to $C_2$ by splitting the QFBCP into two Dirac points located along the direction of one of the principal axes for weak interactions.
 The two Dirac points have the same Berry flux $\pi$, in clear contrast to the case of graphene where the two Dirac points have Berry fluxes $\pi$ and $-\pi$.
 In this case, the system is an anisotropic semimetal (SM) at half filling, with the Fermi surface shrinks to the two Dirac points as shown in Fig.~\ref{fig-band}(a).
-By increasing $U$, the two Dirac points move toward the boundary of the Brillouin zone, and eventually disappear when the magnetization difference $\delta = | B_{2z} - B_{3z} |$ between sites 2 and 3 exceeds the bandwidth of the first excited dispersive band.
+By increasing $a_{s}/a_{z}$, the two Dirac points move towards the boundary of the Brillouin zone, and eventually disappear when the magnetization difference $\delta = | B_{2z} - B_{3z} |$ between sites 2 and 3 exceeds the bandwidth of the first excited dispersive band.
 As a result, a full gap is open and the system becomes an anisotropic band insulator (BI) as depicted in Fig.~\ref{fig-band}(b).
 When the system enters the FM regime, the magnetization is large enough such that a finite gap is always present, and the system is a band insulator as shown in Fig.~\ref{fig-band}(c).
+As the system enters the band insulator regime, being either a NFM or a FM state, we expect a quantum anomalous hall effect state can be stabilized provided a weak spin-orbit coupling~\cite{wu-11} that supports a non-trivial Chern number of the occupied band but does not close the band gap, as discussed in Ref.~\cite{zhao-12}.